ThKrypt/QualCoder/12-Other-information.md

 Reports:

-    • Some statistics: word count, possibly add bar or pie charts for some attributes.

     • Text mining functionality - maybe.

-    • Some statistics: word count, possibly add bar or pie charts for some attributes - maybe.

-    • Word clouds, word visualisations - maybe.

     • Look at alternative ways to visualise codes

 General:

-* Multi-language support - some work done but review of eisting transliations is needed (Greek, Japanese, Spanish in particular)
+* Multi-language support - some work done but review of existing translations is needed

 * Improve REFI-QDA open standard for import and export to other software.
 Codebook import and export seems OK.
 Project import and export is experimental.